JordanMartinez/purescript-ecosystem-update/debrief.md

 `contrib` does not currently follow such a policy, and the pain of that choice revealed itself in this release cyle.
 There were test dependencies were outside of `contrib` maintainers' control (e.g. `purescript-naturals`, `purescript-spec` or `purescript-test-unit`).
 For `naturals`, we dropped the dependency and updated the code.
 For the test libraries, we had to bootstrap a workaround using `ReaderT String Aff a`, so that we did not touch the tests but still got the nice test reports provided by those other libraries.

 `contrib` should implement a similar policy as `core` to reduce this problem in the future.

+### Morale of _new_ contributors dropped three times when...

+- we realized that `web` and `node` libraries would need to be updated, too.
+    - "YES! `core` libraries are finally compiling on `v0.14.0`. `contrib` libraries were, too.
+That means we're almost done, right!? 😁 Awesom--Wait!
+WHAT!?
+We still have TWO more GitHub organization's worth of libraries to update?
+Bleh..."
+- we realized that, now that the ecosystem compiled on `v0.14.0`, it was time to merge breaking changes and fix their ripples throughout the ecosystem
+    - "Ok, NOW all libraries are done.
+We can now-- Wait, WHAT!?
+We still have to implement a breaking change in `purescript-gen`?
+What!?
+I can't get CI to pass until I've fixed a dependency's usage of some code that was broken in a recently merged PR unrelated to this one?
+Double bleh..."
+- we realized we would have to write changelogs for 4 GitHub organizations' worth of repositories
+    - "Ok, NOW all libraries are done and all but a few 'breaking changes' PRs are pending review.
+Not much else is--WAIT!
+ARE YOU KIDDING ME!?
+WE HAVE TO WRITE CHANGELOGS DOCUMENTING EVERYTHING WE'VE BEEN DOING IN THE PAST 4 MONTHS!?
+THAT'S LIKE 200 REPOSITORIES, MAN! 😭 ... well... at least we can automate parts of this via a script and generate an initial changelog using GitHub releases.
+Oh, and we need to update all repos' CI to `v0.14.0-rc5`.
+Oh, and....
+And....
+Blehdy bleh..."

+On a side note, I'd say the gratitude _new_ contributors had for _current_ maintainers who have been doing this for a while increased greatly.
+Wow... the core contributors have done a LOT of behind-the-scenes work.